-Aboriginal and Torres Strait Islander children in Queensland are 8.5 times more likely to be removed from their families by child protection services than non-Indigenous children, the lowest rate across all states and territories, and lower than the national average of 10.2 times.
+Aboriginal and Torres Strait Islander children in Queensland are 8.8 times more likely to be removed from their families by child protection services than non-Indigenous children, the second lowest rate of out-of-home care over-representation, lower than the national average of 9.7 times.

 Meeting the Family Matters Building Blocks

 The Family Matters Report 2020 shows that Queensland, in comparison with other states and territories:

 - has the highest expenditure on ACCOs for family support (14.7%)

 and intensive family support (24.7%)

 - is the only jurisdiction to enact legislation that applies the ATSICPP’s 5 elements across the Act and requires Independent Entities to facilitate family participation; and

 - has a continued implementation of generational strategy to eliminate over-representation.